Bippo799/jwt/README.md

 ## Features

 This library supports the parsing and verification as well as the generation and signing of JWTs.
-Current supported signing algorithms are HMAC SHA, RSA, RSA-PSS, and ECDSA, though you can add your own.
+Currently supported signing algorithms are HMAC SHA, RSA, RSA-PSS, and ECDSA, though you can add your own.
 It can also be used to retrieve public keys in json format to be transformed and used to verify a JWT.

 **SECURITY NOTICE:** It's important that you [validate the `alg` presented is